harshagrawal13/clop/README.md

 We try two approaches to tackle our problem:
 - Contrastive Pre-Training to obtain joint embeddings for protein structure and sequences.
 - Non-Contrastive, Latent Variable Pre-Training to obtain joint embeddings for protein structure and sequences.

+## Setup
+This repository is directly built upon ESM.
+Setup a new environment and install esm through [this documentation](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding#recommended-environment).